openfaas/openfaas.github.io/_posts/2023-10-26-aws-lambda-linode-migrate.md

 ### Migrate to OpenFaaS

-In this section we will take function code from our Lambda function and walk through the steps required to run it as an OpenFaaS function.
+In this section we will take the function code from our Lambda function and walk through the steps required to run it as an OpenFaaS function.
 Since our function will be deployed to a Linode EKS cluster we will also be migrating from AWS S3 to [Linode Object Storage](https://www.linode.com/docs/products/storage/object-storage/) at the same time.

 To migrate the function we will need to: